dzchoi/dropalt/ideas.md

 * Maybe we could utilize an intermediary bootloader to flash the final bootloader, using memory banks and switching them.
 * Debug led pattern during execution?

-[Bootloader itself as bootloader updater]
-* Bootloader is built as a relocatable code so that it can be flashed in any region of the memory.
-* It checks whether it started as a firmware or as a bootloader (at 0x0).
-* If it started as an application:
-  - Wait for dfu-util, then flash the bootloader.
-  - Wait for a user key press, then copy its own code into the bootloader region.

 [Bootloader]
-* wait_for_host_connection() starts from the host port on which `enter_bootloader()` executed.
 * Do not reboot after downloading (flashing); `dfu-util` provides `-e` and `-R` as a separate option.
 No USB_DFU_WILL_DETACH?
 * Flash and start both headered and headerless images.
   `dfu->skip_signature = true` only if the firmware image includes "RIOT" at the slot header.